Anti-nuclear movement in Germany: More recent developments

 In November 2008, a shipment of radioactive waste from German nuclear plants arrived at a storage site near Gorleben after being delayed by large protests from nuclear activists.
 More than 15,000 people took part in the protests which involved blocking trucks with sit-down demonstrations and blocking the route with tractors.
 The demonstrations were partly a response to conservative calls for a rethink of the planned phaseout of nuclear power stations.

 In April 2009, activists blocked the entrance to controversial Neckarwestheim Nuclear Power Plant with an 8-metre wall.
 Their protest coincided with the annual meeting of the company that runs the plant, EnBW Energie Baden-Württemberg.

 Also in April 2009 about 1,000 people demonstrated against nuclear power generation in the north-western city of Münster.
-Located southwest of Hamburg, Münster is surrounded by a nuclear waste dump at Ahaus, Germany's only uranium enrichment plant at Gronau and another such plant at Almelo in neighbouring The Netherlands.
+Located southwest of Hamburg, Münster is adjoined by a nuclear waste dump at Ahaus, Germany's only uranium enrichment plant at Gronau and another such plant at Almelo in neighbouring The Netherlands.

 On 24 April 2010, about 120,000 people built a human chain (KETTENreAKTION!) between the nuclear plants Krümmel and Brunsbüttel.
 This way they were demonstrating against the plans of the German government to extend the period of producing nuclear power.
 Demonstrations were also held in other German cities "where public opinion is mainly opposed to nuclear energy".

 In September 2010, German government policy shifted back toward nuclear energy, and this generated some new anti-nuclear sentiment in Berlin and beyond.
 On 18 September 2010, tens of thousands of Germans surrounded Chancellor Angela Merkel's office in an anti-nuclear demonstration that organisers said was the biggest of its kind since the Chernobyl disaster in 1986.
 In October 2010, tens of thousands of people protested in Munich against the nuclear power policy of Chancellor Angela Merkel's coalition government.
 Protesters called for a move away from nuclear power towards renewable energy.
 The action was the biggest anti-nuclear event in Bavaria for more than two decades.

 In November 2010, police wielding batons clashed with protesters who disrupted the passage of a train carrying reprocessed nuclear waste from France to Germany.
 The train carrying the nuclear waste was heading for Dannenberg where the 123 tonnes of waste was loaded onto trucks and taken to the nearby storage facility of Gorleben, in central Germany.
 Tens of thousands of protesters gathered in Dannenberg to signal their opposition to the cargo.
 Organisers said 50,000 people had turned out but police said the figure was closer to 20,000.
 Around 16,000 police were mobilised to deal with the protests.